 Witnesses: Mortgagor:

 , a Florida

 By: Print Name: Title:

 (SEAL)

-STATE OF FLORIDA) SS.
+STATE OF FLORIDA ) SS.

-COUNTY OF MIAMI-DADE)
+COUNTY OF MIAMI-DADE )

-State and County named above to take as as as a personally known to me or () who presented to be a representative of the person describer foregoing Mortgage and Security Agreement an acknowledged before me that said person executable Assignment of Leases, Rents and Profits and who efore me, a Notary Public duly authorized in the ke acknowledgments, personally appeared of, a Florida, () who is as identification, to me knowned as the Mortgagor in and who executed the d Assignment of Leases, Rents and Profits, and uted that Mortgage and Security Agreement and o () did () did not take an oath.
+personally known to me or () who presente to be a representative of the person des foregoing Mortgage and Security Agreeme acknowledged before me that said person Assignment of Leases, Rents and Profits an WITNESSETH my hand and official ay, before me, a Notary Public duly authorized in the take acknowledgments, personally appeared of, a Florida, () who is ed, as identification, to me known scribed as the Mortgagor in and who executed the ent and Assignment of Leases, Rents and Profits, and executed that Mortgage and Security Agreement and who () did () did not take an oath. seal in the State and County above, this day of

+, 20

 NOTARY PUBLIC, State of Florida

 My Commission Expires: